Saturday, April 15, 2017

 b.
 Occipito-vertebral: A larger outer branch which immediately divides into an occipital branch to occiput or posterior part of head, and a vertebral branch to vertebral column and spinal cord.

 c.
-Subclavain: It is a large outer artery supplying the shoulder region and extending into the forelimb as brachial artery.
+Subclavain: It is a large outer artery supplying the shoulder region and passes into the forelimb as brachial artery.

 Dorsal aorta: As already said, it is formed by the union of both the systemic arches.
 It runs posteriorly lying mid-dorsally just beneath the vertebral column.
 It gives off the following arteries:

 a.
-Coeliaco-mesenteric: It is a single large artery arising from the left side of the junction of the two systemic arches.
-It has two main branches: the coeliac to stomach, pancrease and liver; and the
+Coeliaco-mesenteric artery: It is a single large artery arising from the left side of the junction of the two systemic arches.
+It has two main branches:

 b.
-Gonadial: A pair of short arteries to gonads, called spermatic in male frog and ovarian in female frog.
+Gonadial arteries : A pair of short arteries to gonads, called spermatic artery in male frog and ovarian artery in female frog.

 c.
-Renal: While passing between the two kidneys, dorsal aorta gives 5-6 pairs of small renal arteries in a series into both the kidneys.
+Renal arteries : While passing between the two kidneys, dorsal aorta gives 4-6 pairs of small renal arteries in a series into both the kidneys.

 d.
-Posterior mesenteric: It arises from the posterior end of dorsal aorta, or sometimes from anterior mesenteric.
+Posterior mesenteric arteriy: It arises from the posterior end of dorsal aorta, or sometimes from anterior mesenteric artery.
 It goes to large intestine or rectum.

 e.
-Common iliacs: The dorsal aorta finally bifurcates posteriorly into two common liliacs, each
+Common iliac arteries: The dorsal aorta finally bifurcates posteriorly into two common iliac artery.
+Each common iliac artery gives;

-3. Pulmocutaneous arch: It divides into two main arteries, pulmonary to the lung and cutaneous to skin of dorsal and lateral sides.
+3. Pulmocutaneous arch: It divides into two main arteries, pulmonary artery to the lung and cutaneous artery to skin of dorsal and lateral sides of trunk.